Celeriac

 Trim leaves (if present) and root end.
 Scrub well and cut off the skin quite thickly to remove any brown bits and the root channels in the base.
 Drop cut pieces in water with a squeeze of lemon juice to prevent discolouration.

 Grate or cut into thin sticks for serving raw (blanch briefly in boiling water for a slightly softer, smoother texture).
 Boil cubes until tender (15 - 20 minutes) before mashing with potatoes and garlic, or other root vegetables.
-Celeriac also works well in stews and roast celeriac is excellent with meat.
+Celeriac also works well in stews or cut into thick slices and braised in a herby stock.